HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 > **Key Information:** The RIT or Clarifier control can be used if the voice pitch of a single-sideband signal seems too high or low. {{< link id="T4B06" >}}

 When operating SSB, you might notice that some stations sound too high-pitched or too low-pitched.
-The RIT (Receiver Incremental Tuning) control—sometimes called a Clarifier—allows you to adjust only your receive frequency without changing your transmit frequency, making the voice sound more natural.
+The RIT (Receiver Incremental Tuning) control — sometimes called a Clarifier — allows you to adjust only your receive frequency without changing your transmit frequency, making the voice sound more natural.

 ##### Electronic Keyers for CW